Get your own free workspace

 3. Change_of_Base_in_Logarithm

-Use it as a calculator for changing the base of a logarithm and finding the answer.
+Use it as a calculator for changing the base of a logarithm.

 4. Snowman_Equations (Classwork)